You are currently viewing What Happens to Your Muscles When You Work Out? How They Repair and Grow

 • gradual increases in muscle size

 Your body is efficient.
-It does not want to be caught unprepared by the same challenge twice.
+It doesn’t want to be caught unprepared by the same challenge twice.

-If you regularly perform resistance training, your body gradually adapts by making your muscles stronger.
-In many people, it also increases muscle size, a process called hypertrophy.
-The American College of Sports Medicine’s resistance training guidance notes that training outcomes improve when load, volume, and progression are matched to the goal.
+If you keep training, your body adapts by improving muscle function.
+In many people, it also increases muscle size over time.
+The American College of Sports Medicine’s resistance-training guidance makes it clear that training works best when effort, load, and progression continue to challenge the muscles.

-Why You Feel Weak or Shaky After a Hard Workout
+Why Your Muscles Feel Weak or Shaky After a Hard Workout

-After an intense session, your muscles may feel weak, heavy, or shaky.
-This usually happens because your energy stores have been used up and your muscles are fatigued.
+After a tough session, your muscles may feel weak, heavy, or shaky.
+This usually happens because fatigue has built up and your energy stores have dropped.

-During exercise, your body uses stored fuel to power movement.
-As that fuel drops and fatigue builds, your muscles begin to tire.
-This does not mean your workout failed.
-It often means your muscles were pushed enough to create a training response.
+During exercise, your body uses stored fuel to keep you moving.
+As this fuel runs low and fatigue rises, your muscles can feel less steady.
+It doesn’t automatically mean something is wrong.
+It often means the muscles were pushed hard enough to create a training response.

-Still, there is a difference between normal fatigue and real injury.
-MedlinePlus advises getting medical help when muscle problems come with severe swelling, worsening pain, or inability to move the affected area.
+Still, normal fatigue is not the same thing as injury.
+MedlinePlus advises getting medical help if muscle symptoms come with severe swelling, worsening pain, or major difficulty moving the affected area.

 Does Soreness Mean Your Muscles Are Growing?